DJR1996/ServerProtect/README.md

 <a href="#uip">User-IP Authentication</a><br/>
 <a href="http://dev.bukkit.org/server-mods/serverprotect">BukkitDev Page</a><br/>
 <a href="http://dev.bukkit.org/server-mods/serverprotect/create-ticket">Submit a ticket</a><br/>
-If you experience any issues, please post them at the link below and either me or Blitzace23 will respond ASAP.
+If you experience any issues, please post them at the link above and either me or Blitzace23 will respond ASAP.
 No tickets will be ignored under any circumstances.
 <br/>
 <a name="OpConfirm"><h1>OpConfirm</h1></a>
 This is to combot force op tools (Such as NoCheatPlusPlus, NOT to be confused with NoCheatPlus, which is a legitimate plugin)<br/>